luigigil/tretori-front/README.md

 This project uses [Cypress](https://www.cypress.io/) for end-to-end testing.
 To run the tests, run `yarn cypress:open` and select the test you want to run.

+You need to start a local server to run the tests.
+You can do this by running `yarn start:test` in a separate terminal.

 Other available commands:

 ### `yarn cypress:headless`